r3ply/r3ply/site/content/docs/getting-started.md

 Here we added an empty `comments` object, with a nested `email` object.
 This is because r3ply provides defaults for most configuration items, but only if their top-level objects exist.

 Now re-run the `re simulate email` from earlier.
-You should see a bunch of text representing the each stage of the comment processing pipeline.
-You can [see the docs](/todo) for more info about how to read and understand this output, as well as how to silence and filter it.
+You should see a bunch of text representing each stage of the comment processing pipeline.
+You can [see the docs](/todo) for more info about how to read and understand this output, as well as how to [silence and filter](/todo) it.
 But for now we have one last thing to do: writing our comment as a file.

 To actually have simulated email be written as a file we will need to add the `--moderate` flag to the same command.
 What this tells `re` to do is to simulate and email _and_ to moderate it.
 So go ahead and run the updated command: